 Where Can You Register A Nameserver?

-Well, if your domain and hosting providers are the same, you do not have to worry about it.
-For instance, if you buy MilesWeb hosting services, you will receive a free domain with all our plans.
-And on purchasing, you will receive an email which will have the nameserver details.
+If your domain and hosting providers are the same, you do not have to worry about it.
+For instance, if you buy hosting services, you will receive a free domain with all our plans.
+Upon purchasing, you will receive an email with the nameserver details.
 You will just have to start hosting your website.

-However, if your domain provider and hosting providers are different, the host will provide you with the name servers.
+However, if your domain and hosting providers differ, the host will provide you with the name servers.
 You need those nameservers to set in your domain registrar.

 Vanity Nameserver